 Mobile phones used to send or receive texts and phone call and to access social networking sites during lessons will significantly disrupt the learning of students.
 Students must hand in their mobile phones at the start of the day to be securely stored, and mobile phones will be returned to students at the end of the school day.
-Staff have the authority to confiscate mobile phones from students.
+No phones should be turned on or visually seen whilst still in the school grounds.
+Staff have the authority to confiscate mobilephones from students.
+If a child needs to make contact with a parent/carer, this can be done via email or telephone in the school office depending on the nature of the circumstances.

-Jewellery: For health and safety reasons and security of property, students are not allowed to wear jewellery other than a watch.
-If students wear more jewellery it may be taken from them after they have removed it and kept until the end of the school day.
+Jewellery: For health and safety reasons and security of property, students are not allowed to wear jewellery other than a watch and small gold/silver stud earrings.
+If students wear more jewellery it may be taken from themafter they have removed it and kept until the end of the school day.
 If students continue to wear jewellery this will be confiscated and returned to parents/ carers as part of an agreement and discussion about future expectations.